all-in-one-of/SOPGI/README.md

 For example you can change the number of photons or AmbientOcclusion rays to use.
-There are also optimization parameters you can tweak to speed up the calculation and every parameter responsible for speeding up the process are marked with an Astersisk `*` in front of their name.
+There are also optimization parameters you can tweak to speed up the calculation and every parameter responsible for speeding up the process are marked with an asterisk character `*` in front of their name.

 - #### ARay SampleWork:
 Since everthing get stored on photons, SOPGI ARay create a point cloud